The History Of The Church - The Lord's Church

 Consider all of these passages that explain these essential facts...

 How did the members (Christians) become part of the body?
-As shown in 1 Corinthians 12, we are "baptized into the one body."
+As 1 Corinthians 12 shows, we are "baptized into the one body."

 With the Bible providing us with this evidence of only one body, one church, why are there so many churches today?
-I am not referring to church buildings; I am referring to the denominations who have divided the church with different beliefs and doctrines.
+I am not referring to church buildings but to the denominations that have divided the church with different beliefs and doctrines.
 All of them can't be right because they teach different things.
 Consider what Paul wrote.

 1 Corinthians 1:10 Now I plead with you, brethren, by the name of our Lord Jesus Christ, that you all speak the same thing, and that there be no divisions among you, but that you be perfectly joined together in the same mind and in the same judgment.

-How is it possible that we will ever be perfectly joined together and in the same mind and speak the same things if we continue to preach different things and be divided?
+How is it possible that we can ever be perfectly joined together and in the same mind and speak the same things if we continue to preach different things and be divided?

 Let us start from the beginning.